 Taking care of yourself is essential when leaving a narcissist.
 Making sure you are taking the time to practice self-care is one of the best ways to support yourself.
 Healing from such a traumatic experience does take time.
 Narcissistic abuse affects you in every aspect of your life.
 There are mental, physical, emotional, spiritual, financial, social, and additional ways being with a narcissist brings you down.
 This is why it is so important for you to practice self-care throughout the process.

 Remember, leaving a narcissist is not easy, but it is possible.
-You deserve to be treated with love and respect.
-Even if you are not able to receive that from the narcissist, love, and respect are gifts you must give to yourself daily.
+You are worthy of being treated with love and respect consistently.